 Write a brief narrative using a few simple sentences that include setting and some details.
 Use the writing process to write brief narratives and stories with a few standard grammatical forms.

 Write simple compositions such as descriptions and compare/contrast that have a main idea and some details.

-Complete basic business forms that require information such as name, address, and telephone number.
+Complete a job application form by providing basic information such as name, age, address, and education.

 Develop legible handwriting.

 Take dictation.